jacksonrodri/vote_abroad/content/en/pages/how-to-return-your-ballot.md

    c.
 FVAP will then print out the email attachment and use a fax machine to fax your ballot and other election materials to your Local Election Official.

    Don’t wait until the last minute when using the FVAP fax service!
-The service can get overloaded and FVAP does not guarantee that your voted ballot will be faxed to your Local Election Official by the deadline.
+The service can get overloaded and FVAP does not guarantee that your voted ballot will be faxed to your Local Election Official by the deadline.</details>

 **III.
 ONLINE UPLOAD**